 Despite its redeeming values as a paving material, asphalt has some major deficiencies.
 Asphalt has very poor resistance to weathering and is easily attacked by chemicals, gasoline, oils, fats and deicing salts.
 The elements of weather degrade the asphaltic oils from the surface and chemicals dissolve them away.
 With the loss of asphalt cement, the aggregates in the top layer begin raveling and develop the first sign of pavement deterioration; the appearance of minor surface cracks.
 With the progression of time, these cracks increase in number and size, and if not repaired, will allow water to penetrate sub-base and base layers.
 Saturated with water, sub-base and base courses lose their strength to bear traffic loads, develop larger cracks and eventually the pavement fails.

-Sealcoatings based on refined coal tar are commonly used as “barrier” coats to protect the asphalt from the damaging elements of weather, salt and chemicals.
-Why coal tar?
-Because coal tar has outstanding resistance to all the elements that destroy asphalt; ultraviolet, salt, petrochemicals, etc. Terms like ‘sealcoating’, ‘sealer’, ‘seal’ denote the very fact that these coatings seal or lock in the properties of asphalt and protect it from deterioration.
+Sealcoatings based on asphalt emulsion are commonly used as “barrier” coats to protect the asphalt from the damaging elements of weather, salt and chemicals.
+Why asphalt emulsion?
+Because it has outstanding resistance to all the elements that destroy asphalt; ultraviolet, salt, petrochemicals, etc. Terms like ‘sealcoating’, ‘sealer’, ‘seal’ denote the very fact that these coatings seal or lock in the properties of asphalt and protect it from deterioration.
 Asphalt, thus protected, retains its cementing, waterproofing and flexural properties.

-Sealcoatings are stable dispersions of the binder (refined coal tar or asphalt), clay/ fillers, specialty chemicals and emulsifiers in water.
-Refined coal tar based sealers are covered under ASTM D 5727-00 and asphalt under ASMA (Asphalt Sealcoat Manufacturers Association) specification.
+Sealcoating contains binders, emulsifiers, and fillers dispersed in water, clay/ fillers, specialty chemicals and emulsifiers in water.
+Asphalt emulsion sealers are covered under ASTM D8099 and asphalt under ASMA (Asphalt Sealcoat Manufacturers Association) specification.

 Sealcoatings are mostly supplied in a concentrated form, which must be mixed with;